stevana/armstrong-distributed-systems/docs/practice-in-programming.md

 ## Putting practice into a practice

-Having established what we mean by practice, let's turn our attention to have to put practice into a practice.
+Having established what we mean by practice, let's turn our attention to how to put practice into a practice.

-Joe Armstrong is one of these people.
-He [explained](https://vimeo.com/1344065#t=8m30s) that he often wrote a piece of code and the next day he threw it away and rewrote it from scratch.
+Joe Armstrong is a good example.
+He [explains](https://vimeo.com/1344065#t=8m30s) that he often wrote a piece of code and the next day he threw it away and rewrote it from scratch.
 In the early days of Erlang it was possible to do a total rewrite of the whole language in less than a week.
 New language features were added in one work session, if you